 General education courses at US universities are designed to promote critical thinking across multiple subjects.
 By learning about subjects that differ from their chosen major, students gain a broader understanding of a range of topics.
 This equips them with highly desirable skills — communications, teamwork, ethics, time management, problem-solving, and more — while also providing necessary tools to positively impact the future.

-More than 90% of US universities teach general education courses.
-The types of foundation courses required vary by school, but often include liberal arts subjects such as history, science, math, ethics, and English.
+More than 90% of US universities teach these types of courses, which vary by school, and often include liberal arts subjects such as history, science, math, ethics, and English.
 Some universities have also recently added health and diversity classes as part of their core curriculum.

 What Are Some Examples of General Education?

-To gain a better understanding of which foundation courses a college might require, here is a breakdown of core curriculums at four top-100 Shorelight universities.
+To gain a better understanding of which foundation courses a college might require, here is a breakdown of core curriculum at four top-ranked Shorelight universities.

 American University